 2. Turkish Towel

-Less than $20 and a workhorse on the road, this towel/sheet/blanket is a must.
+A Turkish towel (shop options here on Amazon) is a workhorse on the road.
+This towel/sheet/blanket is a must.
 I’m a minimalist packer.
 It is important to me to cover a lot of ground in my travels, rather than plant in one location long term, so I pack a bag that accommodates that convention – only the essentials.
 I will never travel without the Turkish towel – this extra-large, extra thin cotton fabric sheet is a bit like a cross between a bedsheet and a towel.
 Thin, absorbent, and about the size of a beach towel, I regularly use this towel 6 different ways in a single day of travel:

 1. Beach towel